apache/camel/CONTRIBUTING.md

 ## Pull request at Github

 There is also a Git repository at Github which you could fork.
 Then you submit patches as any other github project - eg work on a new feature branch and send a pull request.
 One of the committers then needs to accept your pull request to bring the code  to the ASF codebase.
-After the code has been included into the ASF codebase, you need to close the pull request because we can't do that...

 When providing code patches then please include the Camel JIRA ticket number in the commit messages.
 We favor using the syntax: